-Polio, a highly infectious and sometimes deadly disease that has plagued the world since ancient times,1 is now at its lowest levels ever, and a global push for polio eradication by 2018 is underway.2 Since eradication efforts began in earnest 26 years ago (when cases numbered 350,000 annually), polio has been eliminated in more than 120 countries and remains endemic in only three.3 Progress against the disease has been made possible by the development and expanded use of effective vaccines, particularly the more easily administered and less expensive oral poliovirus vaccine (OPV), and mass immunization campaigns supported by the Global Polio Eradication Initiative (GPEI) and others since 1988.
+Polio, a highly infectious and sometimes deadly disease that has plagued the world since ancient times,1 is now at its lowest levels ever, and a global push for polio eradication by 2019 is underway.2 Since eradication efforts began in earnest 28 years ago (when cases numbered 350,000 annually), polio has been eliminated in more than 120 countries and remains endemic in only two.3 Progress against the disease has been made possible by the development and expanded use of effective vaccines, particularly the more easily administered and less expensive oral poliovirus vaccine (OPV), and mass immunization campaigns supported by the Global Polio Eradication Initiative (GPEI) and others since 1988.
 If polio is eradicated, it would only be the second time in history that a disease affecting humans has been eradicated (smallpox being the other),4 a “once-in-a-generation opportunity for global public health.”5

 The U.S. government (USG) has been engaged in efforts to address polio for decades, as a partner in and the largest donor to the GPEI and supporter of developing countries’ efforts.
-USG commitment to polio eradication efforts has been reaffirmed in recent years: in 2009, President Obama called greater attention to polio eradication efforts, including the need for greater cooperation with leaders of endemic countries and others in reaching those areas where the virus persists.6 Most recently, the USG signed onto the Polio Eradication and Endgame Strategic Plan, 2013-2018, which included the global goal of eradicating polio and preparing for a post-polio world; global progress toward the milestones outlined in the Plan has most recently been evaluated as part of a midterm review, which was completed in 2015.7
+USG commitment to polio eradication efforts has been reaffirmed in recent years: in 2009, President Obama called greater attention to polio eradication efforts, including the need for greater cooperation with leaders of endemic countries and others in reaching those areas where the virus persists.6 In 2013, the USG signed onto the Polio Eradication and Endgame Strategic Plan, 2013-2018, which included the global goal of eradicating polio and preparing for a post-polio world; global progress toward the milestones outlined in the Plan has most recently been evaluated as part of a midterm review, which was completed in 2015.7

 Current Global Snapshot

 Today global polio efforts are focused on sustaining efforts to eradicate the disease, which have already resulted in a 99.9% reduction in cases since 1988 (see Table 1).